vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 **NOTE** If your vSphere environment uses untrusted, self-signed certificates, you can run `vic-machine create` without the `--thumbprint` option by using the `--force` option.
 However, running `vic-machine create` with the `--force` option rather than providing the certificate thumbprint is not recommended, because it permits man-in-the-middle attacks to go undetected.

 To obtain the thumbprint of the vCenter Server or ESXi host certificate, run `vic-machine create` without the specifying the `--thumbprint` or `--force` options.
-The deployment of the virtual container host fails, but the resulting error message includes the required certificate thumbprint.
+The deployment of the VCH fails, but the resulting error message includes the required certificate thumbprint.
 You can copy the thumbprint from the error message and run vic-machine create again, including the `thumbprint` option.

 <pre>--thumbprint <i>certificate_thumbprint</i></pre>

 <a name="security"></a>
 ## Security Options ##

-When you deploy a virtual container host, you must specify the type of authentication to use when Docker clients connect to that virtual container host.
+When you deploy a VCH, you must specify the type of authentication to use when Docker clients connect to that VCH.
 <!--
 - Two-way authentication with trusted auto-generated TLS certificates that are signed by a Certificate Authority (CA).
-Specify the [`tls-cname`](#tls-cname) option when you deploy the virtual container host.
+Specify the [`tls-cname`](#tls-cname) option when you deploy the VCH.
 - Server-side authentication with auto-generated, untrusted TLS certificates that are not signed by a CA, with no client-side verification.
-Specify the [`no-tlsverify`](#no-tlsverify) option when you deploy the virtual container host.
+Specify the [`no-tlsverify`](#no-tlsverify) option when you deploy the VCH.
-- Authentication with trusted custom TLS certificates that are signed by a CA.  Specify the [`cert`](#cert) and [`key`](#key) advanced options when you deploy the virtual container host.
+- Authentication with trusted custom TLS certificates that are signed by a CA.  Specify the [`cert`](#cert) and [`key`](#key) advanced options when you deploy the VCH.
 - No TLS authentication.
-Any Docker client can connect to the virtual container host.
-Specify the [`no-tls`](#no-tls) advanced option when you deploy the virtual container host.
+Any Docker client can connect to the VCH.
+Specify the [`no-tls`](#no-tls) advanced option when you deploy the VCH.

-For more information about the possible security configurations for virtual container hosts, see [Securing Virtual Container Host Connections](security.md).
+For more information about the possible security configurations for VCHs, see [Securing VCH Connections](security.md).

-**IMPORTANT**: If you assign a static IP address to a virtual container host on the client network and you do not specify any authentication options, `vic-machine` behaves in the same way as if you set the `--tls-cname` option.
-If you do not set a static IP address on the virtual container host, it is **mandatory** to specify an authentication option when you deploy a virtual container host.
-For information about setting a static IP address on a virtual container host, see [Options for Specifying a Static IP Address for the Virtual Container Host Endpoint VM](#static-ip) in Advanced Options.
+**IMPORTANT**: If you assign a static IP address to a VCH on the client network and you do not specify any authentication options, `vic-machine` behaves in the same way as if you set the `--tls-cname` option.
+If you do not set a static IP address on the VCH, it is **mandatory** to specify an authentication option when you deploy a VCH.
+For information about setting a static IP address on a VCH, see [Options for Specifying a Static IP Address for the VCH Endpoint VM](#static-ip) in Advanced Options.
 -->
-The security options also allow you to configure virtual container hosts to connect to insecure registries and download container images by setting the `--insecure-registry` option.
+The security options also allow you to configure VCHs to connect to insecure registries and download container images by setting the `--insecure-registry` option.

 <a name="tls-cname"></a>
 ### `--tls-cname` ###

 Short name: None

-The Common Name to use in an auto-generated CA certificate if you require two-way, trusted TLS certificate authentication when connecting Docker clients to the virtual container host.
+The Common Name to use in an auto-generated CA certificate if you require two-way, trusted TLS certificate authentication when connecting Docker clients to the VCH.

 The `--tls-cname` option is the minimum option that you must specify when using auto-generated trusted TLS certificates.
 For information about further options that you can specify when using auto-generated trusted certificates, see  the descriptions of the `--tls-ca`, `--certificate-key-size`, and `--organization` options in [Advanced Security Options](#adv-security).

-If you specify a static IP address for the virtual container host on the client network by setting the `--client-network-ip` and `--client-network-gateway` options, `vic-machine create` uses this address as the Common Name when it creates auto-generated trusted certificates.
+If you specify a static IP address for the VCH on the client network by setting the `--client-network-ip` option, `vic-machine create` uses this address as the Common Name when it creates auto-generated trusted certificates.
 In this case, you do not need to specify `--tls-cname` or any other authentication options.
-For information about setting a static IP address on a virtual container host, see [Options for Specifying a Static IP Address for the Virtual Container Host Endpoint VM](#static-ip) in Advanced Options.
+For information about setting a static IP address on a VCH, see [Options for Specifying a Static IP Address for the VCH Endpoint VM](#static-ip) in Advanced Options.

+You can reuse an existing certificate that was generated for a VCH that has subsequently been deleted.
+To reuse an existing certificate, specify the same Common Name in the `--tls-cname` option as was used by the deleted VCH.
+Reusing certificates allows you to delete and recreate VCHs for which you have already distributed the certificates to container developers.
+If certificates are present that include a different Common Name attribute to the one that you specify in `--tls-cname`, `vic-machine create` fails.

-When you specify the `--tls-cname` option, and potentially other options for auto-generating trusted TLS certificates, `vic-machine create` performs the following actions during the deployment of the virtual container host.
+When you specify the `--tls-cname` option, `vic-machine create` performs the following actions during the deployment of the VCH:

+- Checks for an existing certificate in either a folder that has the same name as the VCH that you are deploying, or in a location that you specify in the [`--cert-path`](#cert-path) option.
+If a valid certificate exists that includes the same Common Name attribute as the one that you specify in `--tls-cname`, `vic-machine create` reuses it.
-- Creates a folder with the same name as the virtual container host in the location in which you run `vic-machine create`.
+- If a certificate folder does not exist, creates a folder with the same name as the VCH, or creates a folder in the location that you specify in the `--cert-path` option.
-- Creates trusted CA, server, and client certificate/key pairs in the newly created folder:
+- If valid certificates do not already exist, `vic-machine create` creates trusted CA, server, and client certificate/key pairs in the certificate folder:
   - `ca.pem`
   - `ca-key.pem`
   - `cert.pem`
   - `key.pem`
   - `server-cert.pem`
   - `server-key.pem`
-- Creates a browser-friendly PFX client certificate, `cert.pfx`, to use to authenticate connections to the VCH Admin portal for the virtual container host.
+- Creates a browser-friendly PFX client certificate, `cert.pfx`, to use to authenticate connections to the VCH Admin portal for the VCH.

 Running `vic-machine create` with the `--tls-cname` option also creates an environment file named <code><i>vch_name</i>.env</code>, that contains Docker environment variables that container developers can use to configure their Docker client environment:

 - Activates TLS client verification.<pre>DOCKER_TLS_VERIFY=1</pre>
 - The path to the client certificates.<pre>DOCKER_CERT_PATH=<i>path_to_certs</i></pre>
-- The address of the virtual container host.<pre>DOCKER_HOST=<i>vch_address</i>:2376</pre>
+- The address of the VCH.<pre>DOCKER_HOST=<i>vch_address</i>:2376</pre>

-You must provide copies of the certificate files and the environment file to container developers so that they can connect Docker clients to the virtual container host.
+You must provide copies of the certificate files and the environment file to container developers so that they can connect Docker clients to the VCH.

 If you use trusted certificates, container developers run Docker commands with the `--tlsverify`, `--tlscacert`, `--tlscert`, and `--tlskey` options.

-When you specify the `--tls-cname` option, you must provide an FQDN for the virtual container host or the name of the domain to which the virtual container host will belong.
+When you specify the `--tls-cname` option, you must provide an FQDN for the VCH or the name of the domain to which the VCH will belong.
 The system on which you run `vic-machine create` and the remote vCenter Server system must agree on the vCenter Server system's FQDN or domain.
-As a consequence, to use the `--tls-cname` option, you must have a DNS service running on the client network that the virtual container host uses.
+As a consequence, to use the `--tls-cname` option, you must have a DNS service running on the client network that the VCH uses.
 You cannot specify an IP address in the `--tls-cname` option.
 If you do not have a DNS service on the client network, you can still implement full TLS authentication with trusted certificates by either specifying a static IP address or by using the `--cert` and `--key` options to upload custom certificates.

 <pre>--tls-cname vch-name.example.org</pre>
 <pre>--tls-cname *.example.org</pre>